REGULAR PUMPING OF YOUR SYSTEM IS VITAL

 Do not use a garbage disposal or dump coffee grounds in the sink.
 Increasing the load of solids into the tank decreases the capacity and shortens the interval between pumpings.

+Do not pour fats and oils down the drain.
+They can build up and clog the septic tank pipes.
 Put paper towels, tissue, cigarette butts, disposable diapers, sanitary napkins, tampons and other material in a trash can, not the toilet.

 You do NOT need to add any commercial products or yeast to your system.
 Additives do not improve how well your system works.
 There are always plenty of natural bacteria available to do the job.
 (They come from YOUR digestive system.)
 In fact, additives can damage your system by breaking up the sludge and scum layers, causing them to flush out of the tank and clog the infiltration bed.
 Additives that say "Never worry about pumping your septic tank again" are the worst!
 A well maintained system will be pumped every 3-5 years.